 This goal is accomplished by identifying potential human, physical, financial and natural losses and evaluating the best method for handling the risk whether it is risk avoidance, prevention, assumption or transfer.

 Property-Liability Insurance and Bonding

 - The Office of Risk Management is responsible for administering the property and liability insurance and surety bond programs for the University.
 In this capacity this office acts like an insurance agency for the University by soliciting quotations for property, liability, and/or surety coverage desired by the University and processing all claims.
 In addition, this office invoices the various departments for their respective pro rata share of the total premiums.
 In determining the department's premiums, consideration is given to the value of property assigned, number of departmental employees, liability exposures, etc.

-- The major insurance policies are: Building and Personal Property for on-campus buildings and equipment, off-campus buildings and those undergoing major renovation; business interruption protection against rental income loss for the facilities committed to the amortization of housing revenue bonds; inland marine floaters providing all physical risk damage coverage for the contents of both the Calhoun Mansion and the Hanover House, the band instruments and uniforms, TAPS camera equipment, agricultural equipment; a livestock mortality floater; aircraft hull and liability protection; automobile fleet coverage for the vehicles; physical damage and liability coverage for University watercraft; liability coverage for all University employees; medical employee professional liability; commercial crime insurance on all University employees; state constable bonds, and public official bond, Directors amd Officers Liability Insurance.
+- The major insurance policies are: Building and Personal Property for on-campus buildings and equipment, off-campus buildings and those undergoing major renovation; business interruption protection against rental income loss for the facilities committed to the amortization of housing revenue bonds; inland marine floaters providing all physical risk damage coverage for the contents of both the Calhoun Mansion and the Hanover House, the band instruments and uniforms, TAPS camera equipment, agricultural equipment; a livestock mortality floater; aircraft hull and liability protection; automobile fleet coverage for the vehicles; physical damage and liability coverage for University watercraft; liability coverage for all University employees; medical employee professional liability; drones physical damage and liability insurance, commercial crime insurance on all University employees; state constable bonds, and public official bonds, Directors and Officers Liability Insurance and cyber insurance.

 The responsibility for the procurement of property and liability insurance, and surety bonds is assigned to the Risk Manager, Office of Risk Management.